 On May 21, the House Judiciary Committee held a hearing in which Democratic lawmakers identified Patriot Front as a hate group listed on the SPLC map.

-At the national level, in 2023 the ADL recorded 7,567 incidents of white supremacist propaganda across the country, a record high, and Patriot Front was responsible for 60% of those distributions.
+Nationwide, in 2023, the ADL recorded 7,567 incidents of white supremacist propaganda across the country, a record high, and Patriot Front was responsible for 60% of those distributions.

-Florida, with its high concentration of Latino, African American, and Jewish communities, represents a strategic target for the group, whose expansion in the state is being closely monitored by organizations specialized in tracking extremism.
+Florida, with its high concentration of Latino, African American, and Jewish communities, represents a strategic target for the group, whose expansion in the state continues to be closely monitored by organizations specializing in tracking extremism.

 Filed under: